Perfect Bread Maker Panettone – Christmas Made Easy

 The Bread of Toni

 A legend has it that one Christmas Eve, while the entire court and guests of Ludovico Sforza, Duke of Milan were sat at the festive table, disaster stroke in the kitchen.
-The cook managed to accidentally burn the dessert!
+The cook managed to burn the dessert accidentally!

 Mamma mia, che dolore che faccio ora il duce mi va cortare il capo!
 (Oh, dear God, what a disaster, the duke will chop my head off!)

-This is an adapted recipe from my bread maker’s book.
+This Panettone is an adapted recipe from my bread maker’s booklet.
 The original sounded a bit blunt, and I wanted to get all the flavours that scream Christmas; hence I added a few things, and the result was an absolute success.

 As a last note, the dough for Panettone is a soft one, completely different from bread dough and impossible to hand-knead.
-Even if you chose the traditional method, you would still need a food mixer.
-Why not leave it to the bread maker then?
+Even if you chose the traditional method, you would still need a food mixer, and why not leave it to the bread maker then?

 Ingredients for bread-maker Panettone:

-2 tsp dried yeast (make sure is suitable for bread maker use)
+2 tsp dried yeast (make sure it is suitable for bread maker use)

 400 g strong bread flour